 - --This arrangement would only work if the research conducted by faculty members had a universal educational appeal, as well as a Jewish focus, since these faculty members would be expected to publish in the same journals as their colleagues.
-Might this serve to skew research topics, and would this kind of skewing be good or bad? - -- Judaic studies departments and programs have been notoriously inhospitable to Jewish education in the past; this attitude may not be prevalent in some newer programs, and might be changed in others. - -- It would be unfortunate if the effort to create new positions for researchers were to undercut the viability of the departments of education at Jewish universities, many of which have made great strides in recent years.
+Might this serve to skew research topics, and would this kind of skewing be good or bad? - -- Judaic studies departments and programs have been notoriously inhospitable to Jewish education in the past; this attitude may not be prevalent in some newer programs, and might be changed in others.

+-- It would be unfortunate if the effort to create new positions for researchers universities, many of which have made great strides in recent years.